 In traditional marketing, a brand will often try to push a product or service to a customer.
 With consumer-oriented marketing, it’s more about understanding your customers’ needs and tailoring your marketing to that.

-For instance, say your audience is craving more transparency in your sourcing practices or want you to be more vocal on social issues.
+For instance, say your audience is craving more transparency in your sourcing practices or wants you to be more vocal on social issues.
 You could use that information for your next campaign.

 With so much competition out there, one way to stay customer-oriented is by innovating.